ankitrathore8749/Digital-Resume/README.md

 # 🧑‍💼 Digital-Resume
 This project is a Digital Resume created using HTML, CSS, and JavaScript to showcase my personal information, skills, education, projects, and achievements in a modern and interactive way.
 It serves as a professional online portfolio that is both responsive and user-friendly.

+## 📝 Note
+How to View the Mobile Version of a Website:

+When you open a website on your mobile phone, make sure the "Desktop site" option is deselected in your browser settings.

 ## 🌐 Live Demo
 [Click here to view the website]( https://ankitrathore8749.github.io/Digital-Resume/)